Menu

 The Challenge of Clarity

-Join us for a conversation with Shany Littman, journalist and correspondent, who has dedicated her work to reporting from conflict zones with a focus on the people and communities often overlooked in mainstream narratives.
+Join us for a conversation with Shany Littman, journalist and correspondent, who has dedicated her work to reporting from conflict zones, with a focus on the people and communities often overlooked in mainstream narratives.
 Shany will share insights on how she finds humanity in complex and chaotic environments, the challenges of combating misinformation, and the vital role journalists play in delivering accurate, impactful stories.
+She will also share her insights into how fake atrocity stories fuel conflict around the world and what role communities, journalists, and others play in reigning in these forces.

 This event is part of the Covering Conflict series, highlighting the experiences of journalists working in the world’s most dangerous and dynamic conflict zones.
-The conversation will include a moderated Q&A with the audience.
+This community conversation will take the form of a moderated Q&A, with ample space for audience interaction.

 About the Speaker